PROGRAM: VIRTUAL CONVENTION

 Presenter:

-Ben D Gallagher, City of Mississauga
+Ben D Gallagher, Manager, Office of Emergency Management, City of Mississauga

 Description: The public health sector has worked extensively to advocate for healthy built and social environments.
 However, emergency management in North America places a strong emphasis on individual emergency preparedness, with little consideration for the influence that built environments can have on community resilience.
 This presentation will examine emerging evidence in the field of emergency management demonstrating the importance of built and social environments as it relates to community resilience.
 The session will assist public health professionals in identifying opportunities to engage with emergency management professionals to communicate the co-benefits of healthy built environments, and opportunities for collaboration across sectors.